md-nobir-hasan/laravel-mini-wizard/README.md

 Everything in one command

 ### Some notes
+    1. Don't use name field.
+Always try to use title field instead of name which will use to session message. and try to use title field for every table.
     1. Just one name only model name will use for the all name.
 Example shows for "(Photo), (OrderItem)".
     2. Table(migration) name will be snake case and plural of model.
 Example:- (photos),(order_items).
     3. Controller name will be  (PhotoController), (OrderItemController).